soumt-r/soumt-r/README.md

 As always, I make what I need.
 Also, it makes something that looks fun.

 ### More about me?
-- 🌱 I’m currently learning C#, Python, Linux, RPI
+- 🌱 I’m currently learning C#, Python, Linux, RPI, NodeJS
 - :pushpin: I'm interested in AVR boards like Arduino, MicroPython with ESP8266, IOT projects with RPI and Flask

 ### Translate